 Use gsutil to download the

-artifacts.zipfile using the URI you determined above in Determining the URI of the migration artifacts zip file:
+artifacts.zipfile using the URL you determined above in Determine the URL of the migration artifacts zip file:

-artifacts.zipfile with a command such as the following:
+artifacts.zipfile you downloaded above with a command such as the following:

 Optionally configure logging to Cloud Logging by editing the